sRassmann/YODA/README.md

 ## Training
 To train your own YODA model preprocess the data, i.e. register and create tissue masks.
-For brain MRI translation, we recommend the same processing as described as above for the inference.
+For brain MRI translation, we recommend the same processing as described above for the inference.

 <p align="center">
 <img src="https://i.giphy.com/3ohuAxV0DfcLTxVh6w.webp" alt="Much to learn you still have" style="width:500px;"/>